dmbarbour/awelon/AboutABC.md

 This preliminary naming model has a weakness: the bytecode is exposed to the storage service.
 Thus, developers must be especially careful about the distribution of 'sensitive' bytecode (for security or privacy or intellectual property reasons).
 This is inconvient.
 Ideally, we should be able to use content distribution networks, peer-to-peer distribution, cloud storage, and similar without confusing security concerns!

 Fortunately, this weakness is easily addressed.
 We simply encrypt the bytecode and add a decryption key to the name.
 To keep the naming system simple and deterministic, we use a secure hash of the bytecode for the decryption key, and a secure hash of the ciphertext for the lookup key.
-We may also desire a compression step to save bandwidth and storage.
-The relevant pseudocode:
+We can authenticate by the same hashes.
+In addition, since we cannot compress after encryption, we might want to compress to save bandwidth and storage.
+Some relevant pseudocode:

         encryptionKey = secureHashBC(bytecode)
         cipherText = encrypt(compress(bytecode),encryptionKey)